katrina-l-hill/reading-notes-Read-07/README.md

 -	A function is similar to a procedure, which is a set of statements that performs a task or calculates a value, but for a procedure to qualify as a function it should take some input and return an output where there is some obvious relationship between the input and the output.
 -	In order to use a function, you must define it somewhere in the scope of the code from which you wish to call it.
 -	The first thing a function does is get input.
 The last thing a function does is return a response.

-Expressions and Operators:
--	An expression is any valid unit of code that produces a value when resolved.
--	For example, an expression can be a variable name that equals whatever value you assign to it.
--	The value you assign to it can be anything from a number to a string, to a boolean.
--	Operators are symbols that used to assign values, perform operations (e.g., arithmetic) on operands.